Our lives are stories. Our lives are stories that intersect other lives and stories.

 It is when we forget how the Creator has led us and our ancestors in past days that we lose site of our stories, our purpose, and where the Creator wants us to travel today and in the future.

-Other ancestors came about a hundred years later.
+Other ancestors came over a hundred years later.
 Seeking a fresh start in a country of promise.
 Already much had changed.
 A country had been created.
 Treaties broken.
 Lives and Peoples gone forever.
 The promise of mutual responsibility and blessings that had begun with first contact laying in tatters.

 One hundred years later I stand with one foot planted firmly with my ancestors who have walked this land for thousands of years; while the other is situated with my European settler ancestors and the pain and destruction that they have been a part of here in Canada.